A Rugged Digital Camera

-- Having a good lens and an adequate sensor are of critical importance on any of these devices.
-Certainly a wide angle lens will allow you to get more into a shot.
-So for instance, if you'll be using your camera to get shots of a group of family at a reunion or a grand vista from a mountain top, the wide angle lens is the better choice in general.
+- Having a good lens and an adequate sensor is of critical importance on any of these devices.
+Certainly, a wide angle lens will allow you to get more into a shot.
+So for instance, if you'll be using your camera to get shots of a group of family at a reunion or a grand vista from a mountaintop, the wide angle lens is the better choice in general.

 - Having a good zoom function is critical if you'll be wanting to photograph things you can't just step right up to at any given time.
 For instance, if you are photographing deer and don't want to spook them, having 4x or greater zoom can help.

 - Having plenty of shooting modes that match up with the type of shots you will be taking is also important if you want simplicity.
 For instance, if you like the ultra close up shots of small insects, flowers, and so forth, having a good macro mode that allows you to focus within an inch of the lens is certainly important.
-Night mode is another popular options among many.
+Night mode is another popular option among many.

 - Optical image stabilization is also critical.
 This helps to reduce blurring caused by small hand movements while holding the camera.
 Technologies like motion detection and autofocus tracking can also help maintain focus.